The most comprehensive FAQ's you will find about travel to Placencia, Belize!

 What do I do when I get to Placencia to get to Caribbean Beach Cabanas?

 We will contact you 30 days before check in to get your arrival time.
 We provide complimentary pick up from the Placencia Airport.
 If you arrive at a different time than you thought, when you get to the airport, ask the airline desk to give us a call at 622.4142.
 They do it all the time.
 Check in is easy - you will see our fantastic welcome gate when you pull up, and as you walk in you will see our office veranda on your left.
-You will do a quick check in with our managers, Sue and Carlos, who live at the back of the property and take great care of our guests.
+You will do a quick check in with our manager/assistant manager, all of whom take great care of our guests.
 They will give you your keys and a quick overview of the property, and you are set to enjoy.

 What is rainy season like?
 What about the weather overall?